dotLAZR/Kickstarter-Analysis/README.md

 ![Outcomes Based on Launch Date](Theater_Outcomes_vs_Launch.png)
 * Based on my analysis of Kickstarter Campaigns in the Theater industry the best possible time to start a campaign would be in the months of May / June.
+* Looking more broadly, the beggining of the summer months (May, June, July) have been the most promising in order to attain a successful campaign.

 ### Analysis of Outcomes Based on Goals